 Dried or Frozen

-If you use dried salt cod, make sure to soak it for at least 24 hours in cold water and change the water a couple of times.
+Then make sure to soak it for at least 24 hours in cold water.
+Change the water a couple of times.

-This will desalt the cod and rehydrate it.
+This will desalt the cod and rehydrate it at the same time.

 Are you ready for a treat?